Franchise Systems Out of Control

 Trademarks are the bedrock of a franchise system.
 They build consumer loyalty, and are the guiding light for the franchise system.
 A trademark provides a symbol of expectation for the consuming public, building the brand and consumer confidence.

-Trademarks embody the goodwill of a company, this goodwill embodies the positive association consumers make with the brand and their products or services, It is the franchisor and franchisees responsibility to protect and foster that goodwill, to insure the Mark continues to shine bright and portray the image and expectation of their franchise system.
+Trademarks embody the goodwill of a company; this goodwill embodies the positive association consumers make with the brand and their products or services.
+It is the franchisor and franchisees' responsibility to protect and foster that goodwill, to ensure the Mark continues to shine bright and portray the image and expectation of their franchise system.

 Franchisees have to remember they are not entrepreneurs, not in the traditional sense.
 They bought into a developed system, where deviation should be frowned upon.
-Deviation breaks down the fiber and essence of what a franchise system is; uniform.
-If deviation in a real sense is allowed, to the point where each location is operated differently then the next, or has a different trade dress, or product mix, the loyalty of their customers will never materialize, or in a mature system, may disappear, replaced by a competitor that is more then happy to deliver on their promises.
+Deviation breaks down the fiber and essence of what a franchise system is: uniform.
+If deviation in a real sense is allowed to the point where each location is operated differently than the next, or has a different trade dress or product mix, the loyalty of their customers will never materialize, or in a mature system, may disappear, replaced by a competitor that is more than happy to deliver on their promises.

-As I discussed in an earlier post, nothing spurs the formation of franchisee associations more, then strife in a system.
+As I discussed in an earlier post, nothing spurs the formation of franchisee associations more than strife in a system.
 If the association has a clear purpose, support from the franchisees should be strong, adding to the legitimacy of the association and its goals.
-I have seen, during times of conflict and change, many associations formed, in a single system, to address the needs of dealers that have band together.
-Associations can institute litigation, mediation and straightforward negotiation with the franchisor, to right the ship and get everyone on the same page.
-It is important to take some time for introspection before embarking on this journey, rarely is a problem one sided, and if franchisees have gotten used to creating their own system, it may be a difficult venture to reign them back into the fold.
+I have seen, during times of conflict and change, many associations formed in a single system to address the needs of dealers that have banded together.
+Associations can institute litigation, mediation, and straightforward negotiation with the franchisor to right the ship and get everyone on the same page.
+It is important to take some time for introspection before embarking on this journey; rarely is a problem one-sided, and if franchisees have gotten used to creating their own system, it may be a difficult venture to rein them back into the fold.

 Categories: